sysgears/mochapack/docs/guides/code-coverage.md

 *Note:* [cross-env](https://github.com/kentcdodds/cross-env) is here also installed, which set environment variables across platforms.

-As second step we define a npm script to run our tests with code coverage.
+As second step we define a yarn script to run our tests with code coverage.

 **package.json**
 ```json